netelder/first_app/rvm.md

 # Ruby Version Manager #

 Use of RVM (Ruby Version Manager) allows us to work several Ruby and Rails projects that may require different versions ruby, rails and gems.
 One interesting thing happened while I was working on the tutorial.
-Michael changed the version of Rails to 3.2.3 and there is a trick with RVM that makes this easy to do.
+Michael changed the version of Rails to 3.2.3 and there is a [trick](#update) with RVM that makes this easy to do.

 <a name="install"></a>
-## Installing RVM ##
+## Installing RVM (actually Updating RVM) ##

 To [install RVM] on my Mac I followed the directions on the [RVM] site.
 Since I already had RVM installed I just asked RVM to install the `head` version then reload itself.